thiziribouaziz/thiziribouaziz/README.md

 - 👋 Hi, I’m Thiziri
 - 👀 I’m interested in Programming
 - 🌱 I’m a full-stack developer
-- 💞️ I'm looking for my first job as a full stack developer
 - 📫 How to reach me:  https://www.linkedin.com/in/thiziri-bouaziz-17a891354/
 - ⚡ Fun fact: Open minded